Loan Repayment and Forgiveness

 General Description of the Program

-The goal of the Francis X. Bellotti Loan Repayment Assistance and Forgiveness Program is to encourage Boston College Law School graduates to pursue public interest careers.
-The program does so by offering loans that are subject to cancellation if qualifying conditions are met.
+The goal of the Francis X. Bellotti Loan Repayment Assistance and Forgiveness Program is to encourage Boston College Law School graduates to pursue public interest legal careers.
+The program does so by offering no-interest loans; these loans are cancelled after one year if qualifying conditions are met.
 As a condition of the award, LRAP recipients must provide the law school with a commitment letter and promissory note affirming:

 · The intent to remain in a law-related public interest position for the full year of the award;